tihmstar/ps4-kexec702/README.md

 Note that this software should be loaded into kernel memory space.
-If you are running kernel code from userland mappings, you should either switch to kernel mappings or compile and load this code as a separate blob that is loaded into the kernel.
+If you are running kernel code from userland mappings, you should either switch to kernel mappings or separately copy kexec.bin to a location in kernel address space.
 While syscalls or exploit code may run properly from userland, the shutdown hook will not, as it will be called from a different process context.

 ## Features